cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

       "amount": 2303
     }
   },
-  "description": "Ride the greatest line of your life with the all new and updated Countach from Cyclic.
-Make no compromises between speed, handling and durability.", "title": "Mountain Bicycle Countach"
+  "description": "Ride the greatest line of your life with the all-new and updated Countach from Cyclic.
+Make no compromises between speed, handling, and durability.", "title": "Mountain Bicycle Countach"
 }
 ```